 Zurich-based agency Raffinerie has been creating graphic design that displays expertise since it started in 2000.
 Its approach is to create long-term relationships with renowned clients, practising in fields of identity, campaign and editorial design.

 Despite its larger projects, two projects from Raffinerie that really caught our eye were poster campaigns, displaying the creative agency’s proficiency across graphic and type design.
 For instance, a poster and postcard series created for Campus Kappel, a one week event of the Reformed Church, “to initiate an exchange between adolescents on theological and philosophical subjects”.
 Raffinerie created a series of works that mirrored the graphics of the weekend festival in an aim to “promote the event with a fresh and modern touch”.
-The result uses varying typographic styles, from tastily curled titles to elongated serifs that look three dimensional.
+Created in collaboration with illustrator Kleon Medugorac the result uses varying typographic styles, from tastily curled titles to elongated serifs that look three dimensional.